samoylenko/samoylenko.me/README.md

 # Learning Application Security

-This project was created in collaboration Will Ascuitto - we decided to start collecting notes from our conversations about sharing our knowledge with colleagues who are just starting their professional career in application security.
+This project was created in collaboration with Will Ascuitto - we decided to start collecting notes from our conversations about sharing our knowledge with colleagues who are just starting their professional career in application security.